SimonJunyouLi/bert_simpson/README.md

-# CS-433 Project 2 : Tweet Sentiment Classification
+# Tweet Sentiment Classification

 ## About
-Tweet text classification project for positive and negative sentiment as part of the 2023 EPFL Machine Learning Course.
-Our team name on AIcrowd is [bert_simpson](https://www.aicrowd.com/challenges/epfl-ml-text-classification/teams/bert_simpson).
 The project is a binary classification task.
 It aims to determine whether a tweet expresses some positive or some negative sentiment.
 Several supervised methods have been implemented.
 A logistic regression, a support vector machine, and a neural network.
 All these methods were outperformed by BERT models that were also implemented.
 We used a classical BERT model, a distilled version, and a version specialized for english tweet sentiment analysis.

 Tasks of the code for the standard classifiers (logistic regression, support vector machines, neural network):
 - Load the data